Dental Cleanings

 Even young children can be susceptible to early dental cavities, especially if they are given a bottle at bedtime.
 Regular dental visits at least twice a year can help catch these cavities early and make them easily treatable.

-Dr. Drew Gripentrog, Dr. Rogers, and their team understand that children have different needs than adults, physically and emotionally, and are equipped to give your child the best experience.
+Dr. Drew Gripentrog, Dr. Rogers, Dr. Lyanna Gripentrog, and their team understand that children have different needs than adults, physically and emotionally, and are equipped to give your child the best experience.

 Benefits of